grodansparadis/vscp-doc-spec/class2.level1.multimedia.md

 ----

 ## Type=3 (0x03) - Adjust Contrast
-    VSCP_TYPE_MULTIMEDIA_ADJUST_CONTRAST
-This is typically for adjusting the contrast level of a display device
+    VSCP_TYPE_MULTIMEDIA_ADJUST_CONTRASTThis is typically for adjusting the contrast level of a display device

  | Data byte | Description                                                                                                                                                                                                                                                                                                                                                                |
  | :---------: | -----------                                                                                                                                                                                                                                                                                                                                                                |